engee-nl/b-code-testing/README.md

 The database schema was updated with two new tables: **user_rewards** and **events**.
 The **user_rewards** table enables efficient retrieval of users' reward history with a single query, eliminating the need for a left join.
 The **events** table records key actions, such as quest completions and reward claims, allowing the state to be reconstructed from historical events.

+Additional columns were also added to the tables; further details can be provided during the technical review if needed.

 ### Back-end : User Authentication Service

 Service for user registration and login